How (and Why) to Tell Killer Sales Stories

 All stories, including those used by the best salespeople, have a beginning, middle, and end.
 They are about a person, (or group of people) who encounters obstacles and overcomes them.
 Like Nancy Duarte explains in her book Resonate, like great works of fiction, great presentations follow the hero’s journey, but they make the audience the hero.

-If you work in sales have a set of stories ready to go, can serve as multifaceted tools that come in handy in many parts of the sales process.
-We interviewed Duarte’s communication strategist, and resident expert, Dave DeFranco about the power of sales stories and got some tips from a pro on when you should use storytelling in your sales.
-Read on to find out more.
+If you work in sales, have a set of stories ready to go.
+They can serve as multifaceted tools that come in handy in many parts of the sales process.

 When You Should Use Sales Stories